crimx/retux/docs/guide/motivation.md

     ...
 ```

-`getType(todos.add)` works because `function` properties are modified by [typesafe-actions](https://github.com/piotrwitek/typesafe-actions#action-helpers).

-This is really a clever solution to reuse code.
-But base on experience we better follow the KISS rule(Keep It Simple Stupid).
-Also see Dan's [post](https://overreacted.io/goodbye-clean-code/) on this.
+This is a clever solution to reuse code but it also brings obscurity. `getType(todos.add)` works because the `todos.add` function properties are modified by [typesafe-actions](https://github.com/piotrwitek/typesafe-actions#action-helpers).
+This is fine if everyone in the team are on the same page.
+For folks who prefer the KISS rule(Keep It Simple Stupid), Retux reuses Actions instead of Action Creators so no need to introduce extra magic.
+Also see Dan's [post](https://overreacted.io/goodbye-clean-code/) on clean code.

-Then the example on [Action Creators](https://github.com/piotrwitek/react-redux-typescript-guide#action-creators-):
+Then in the example on [Action Creators](https://github.com/piotrwitek/react-redux-typescript-guide#action-creators-):

 ```typescript
 export const increment = () => action(INCREMENT);